chef/automate/components/automate-chef-io/content/docs/iam-v1-overview.md

 ## Restrict Permissions on Resources

 To remove a user's permission to act on a resource, find and delete the policy granting it permission, including any applicable top-level policies.
-This may be a policy that gives permissions directly to a user, but more likely grants access indirectly through either user teams or wildcards.
+This may be a policy that gives permissions directly to a user, or grants access indirectly through either user teams or wildcards.
 If the latter, be aware that your changes will affect other users as well.

 Use the ID of the policy to delete it: